Two Hilbert schemes in computer vision: Comparison morphisms

 \subsection{Morphisms to Hilbert schemes}

 The following describes the main result relating the moduli problems $\Cam_n$ and $\CalCam_n$ to Hilbert schemes.
-Because the statements and proofs are so similar, we combine everything into a single omnibus Proposition.
-This gives the generalization of the results of \cite[Section 6]{aholt2011hilbert}, leveraging the novel methods of this paper to give more information about the uncalibrated case and the appropriate result in the calibrated case.
+This gives the generalization of the results of \cite[Theorem 6]{aholt2011hilbert}, leveraging the novel methods of this paper to give more information about the uncalibrated case and the appropriate result in the calibrated case.

-\begin{prop} The associations $\bPhi\mapsto\Scheme(\bPhi)$ and $(\bPhi,C)\mapsto\Flag(\bPhi,C)$ define monomorphisms and
+\begin{prop} The associations and define monomorphisms and